vonKristoff/Twitter-Bookmarks/README.md

 I did want to develop with `node`, but as for portability and the usage of `oauth`, I had to opt to use `php` as the backend manager.

 The app follows basic `MVC` conventions.
-I have not used a framework, and wrote the drag and drop / resort functionallity myself rather than using an existing lib to do that.
+I have not used a framework, and wrote the drag and drop / resort functionallity myself rather than using an existing lib to do that. (probably shouldn't have done that however)

 I hope things are straight forward to see how I tackled the app.
 I use the very basic `Transparency` template engine to render the tweets on the client side.